-Less and better materials Diverse, inclusive and flexible Accountable for our supply chain Less waste Ethical employer Respect water Reduce emissions Procure sustainably
+Less and better materials

+Less waste

+Respect water

+Reduce emissions

+Procure sustainably

 Our strategy is underpinned by our Sustainability Policy.
 This Policy sets out our approach to sustainability across SBFE, as well as some additional sustainability commitments, such as to comply with relevant environmental and sustainability laws and regulations, to develop management systems throughout our operations to continuously improve our sustainability performance, and to engage and educate our employees on sustainability issues and requirements to ensure accountability is embedded across the business.